astropy/astropy/docs/development/releasing.rst

 fix release, and is not applicable in the mainline development.
 In this case there are two choices:

-1. An Astropy developer with commit access to the main Astropy repository may check out the bug fix branch and commit and push your fix directly.
+1. An Astropy developer with commit access to the `astropy core repository`_ may check out the bug fix branch and commit and push your fix directly.

 2. **Preferable**: You may also make a pull request through GitHub against the bug fix branch rather than against master.
-Normally when making a pull request from a branch on your fork to the main Astropy repository GitHub compares your branch to Astropy's master.
+Normally when making a pull request from a branch on your fork to the `astropy core repository`_, GitHub compares your branch to Astropy's master.
 If you look on the left-hand side of the pull request page, under "base repo: astropy/astropy" there is a drop-down list labeled "base branch: master".
 You can click on this